claudiu-codreanu/alien-invaders/README.md

 <br>

 By the way, this was a ridiculously fun challenge.
-I don’t know what I've enjoyed more – building the game, or playing the game :smirk:
+I don’t know what I've enjoyed more – building the game, or playing the game 😎